Introduction & Motivation

 The remaining parts can be fitted to the board as standard.

 The loop is powered by a bias-T, which injects DC along the coax.
 The original bias-T was not examined, but, we have used a 2.2uF capacitor such as C7 and the same 1.5mH inductor such as L1.
+The loop should be fed with a nominal 12V supply, and draws around 180 mA (with PN2222A transistors).
+It is important to power the board with a sharp rising 12V supply – gradually winding the voltage up is known to cause oscillation – this behaviour also occurs on the original design.

 This project was made possible with the help of the following people.